 a specific threshold.

 The interpretation of statistical results can be substantially affected by information that is not conveyed in the p value.
 Many articles rush to report a p value that helps their argument without reporting details such as stopping rules and the extent of exploratory analysis on the data.
-Good, cumulative science requires that researchers report all the relevant aspects of an analysis, and possibly sharing the data itself.5.
-A p-value, or statistical significance, does not measure the size of an effect or the importance of a result.
+Good, cumulative science requires that researchers report all the relevant aspects of an analysis, and possibly sharing the data itself.

 A small p value may simply mean that we collected a lot of data and have the resolution to see very small effects.
 Good scientific reporting requires a numerical, visual, or practical assessment of the effect size found in an experiment.
 The importance of a finding must be assessed in light of the theoretical context and is largely independent of the size of the p value itself.
 A small p value might revolutionize physics or represent uninteresting nuisance variation (Meehl’s “crud” factor).
 Careful consideration of the research context is essential.